JoshuaLeighton1/ImageProcessor/README.md

 How it works:

 This project uses PIL, webcolors, bootstrap5, to make all the wheels turn in our application.
-How will be explained briefly below.